Editor's note: This film is no longer available online.

 For me, the most surprising aspect was the scale of the torture and just how well organised it was.

-This film taught me that, while we use terms like 'human intelligence' and 'counterinsurgency' freely, we do not necessarily appreciate what these imply in terms of systematic and brutal torture with severe repercussions for civilians.
+This film taught me that, while we freely use terms such as "human intelligence" and "counterinsurgency", we do not necessarily appreciate what these imply in terms of systematic and brutal torture with severe repercussions for civilians.

 The Iraq war is indicative of a very dysfunctional, brutal time.
 I hope this film will be a legacy that says: If you want to go to war, this is what war means.
 It means 14-year-old boys being hung up and tortured, it means men being turned on spits - that is your "counterinsurgency".
 I feel it is important that this information comes out and I am shocked that we want to forget it so quickly.

 This film was first broadcast on Al Jazeera English in September 2013.